How would you feel about living in someone else's house?

 Most of them allow homeowners to list for free, while hopeful house-sitters will usually be charged an annual fee for access to the listings.

-Knight says The House Sitters takes a different approach: "Rather than charging hopeful house sitters a joining fee, we charge a small fee per assignment they wish to apply for."2.
-Find a house.
+Knight says The House Sitters takes a different approach: "Rather than charging hopeful house sitters a joining fee, we charge a small fee per assignment they wish to apply for."

 Look through available listings for suitable placements.
 Keep in mind that the more flexible you are, the better your chances of landing a job.

 Homeowners are also able to browse available sitters and may contact you directly, so make sure to put your best foot forward in your profile.
-Apart from availability, HouseMinders suggests a few other desirable traits: pet lovers, green thumbs and homebodies (as security-conscious owners might prefer someone who's occupying the house as much as possible).3.
-Arrange the sit.
+Apart from availability, HouseMinders suggests a few other desirable traits: pet lovers, green thumbs and homebodies (as security-conscious owners might prefer someone who's occupying the house as much as possible).

 While it's normally a straightforward trade (care of the house/garden/pets in exchange for free accommodation), terms are ultimately between the owner and the sitter.